toozej/ansible/roles/gui-common/README.md

 # GUI Ansible role

 Installs GUI tools and packages.
 Note it does not include a GUI DE itself.
-Simplenote, Remmina, and their relevant configs
+Simplenote, Remmina, Slack, and their relevant configs.

-Is not a git submodule and doesn't auto-update
+Slack portion based on https://github.com/KEAOSolutions/ansible-role-slack Is not a git submodule and doesn't auto-update